daverix/eclipselibraryplugin/README.md

 Installation
 ------------

-Run ```./gradlew build install``` to install the plugin into your local maven or run ```./gradlew build uploadArchives``` to create a maven repo inside "pkg/maven"
+To install the plugin into your local maven run...

+    ./gradlew build install

+...or run the following to create a repo inside "pkg"

+    ./gradlew build uploadArchives

+*Please note that the name of the git root folder is the name of the artifact*

 Usage
 -----

 In you project you want to use this plugin, create a build.gradle that looks something like this.
 Replace mavenLocal if you have put it in a repository somewhere else.

 *build.gradle*